-New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2015 and not adopted early
+New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2016 and not adopted early

-A number of new standards and amendments to standards and interpretations relevant to the Company's operations are not yet effective for annual periods beginning after 1 January 2015 and therefore have not been applied in preparing these financial statements.
+A number of new standards and amendments to standards and interpretations relevant to the Company's operations are not yet effective for annual periods beginning after 1 January 2016 and therefore have not been applied in preparing these financial statements.
 None of these are expected to have a significant impact on the financial statements of the Company.
 The impact of these new standards and interpretations will be stated in the financial statements when they become effective and, if relevant, are adopted by the Company.

-- IFRS 9 (2014) 'Financial instruments' - IFRS 15 'Revenue from contracts with customers' - Amendments to IAS 1 'Presentation of financial statements' disclosure initiative - IFRS 16 'Leases'
+- IFRS 9 'Financial instruments' - IFRS 15 'Revenue from contracts with customers' - IFRS 16 'Leases' - IFRIC 22 'Foreign currency transactions and advance consideration'

-The adoption of IAS1 is not expected to have any impact on the Company's financial statements as it already complies with the requirements of the amendments.
-The Company will consider the impact of IFRS 9 (2014), IFRS 15 and IFRS 16 prior to the effective date.
+The adoption of IFRS 15 and IFRIC 22 are expected to have limited impact on the Company's results and disclosures.
+The Company will consider the impact of IFRS 9 and IFRS 16 prior to the effective date.